 Bentley's Bentayga is one of the fastest, most luxurious and priciest exclusive large luxury SUVs out there.
-You can even have it with Plug-in power.
-The question is whether all this is a step too far for the British brand.
+And now it's even better.
+Jonathan Crouch looks at the revised version.

-Bentley has been clever to spot a gaping hole in the SUV market above the ubiquitous Range Rover and have developed this Bentayga model to fill it.
-Originally launched with a huge 600PS W12 petrol engine, it's also now available in diesel form, with a petrol V8, with Plug-in hybrid power or even in wild W12 Speed guise.
+Bentley was clever in spotting a gaping hole in the SUV market above the ubiquitous Range Rover and filling it with its Bentayga super-luxury SUV.
+This car has now been usefully updated and features a smarter look and a much improved interior.
+It's available with a petrol V8, with Plug-in hybrid power or even in wild W12 Speed guise.
 Either way, it can go properly off-road and packs some impressive statistics.

-It's fair to say that engines will dominate the driving experience of the Bentayga.
-Most will want the V8 diesel which generates 435PS, enough to make this the world's fastest diesel SUV, rest to 62mph dispatched in just 4.8s en route to 168mph.
-Plus there's an awesme 900Nm of torque, so almost nothing will stand in this car's way.
-The first alternative is a 542bhp 4.0-litre petrol V8.
-Or, if you prioritise efficiency, there's a turbocharged 3.0-litre V6 petrol Plug-in hybrid model which has an all-electric driving range of 31 miles.
-Go for the W12 petrol option and you get a 6.0-litre 12 cylinder unit with 608PS and 900Nm of torque.
-Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 4.1s - faster than a Porsche 911 Carrera.
-Flat out, you'll be doing 187mph, a figure way beyond any of its competitors.
-And you can go faster still by getting the W12 engine in uprated 635PS form in the flagship Bentayga Speed model, which makes 62mph from rest in just 3.9s on the way to 190mph.
+The first engine alternative is a 550PS 4.0-litre petrol V8.
+It makes 62mph from rest in just 4.4s on the way to a maximum of 180mph.
+Or, if you prioritise efficiency, there's a turbocharged 3.0-litre V6 petrol Plug-in hybrid model which has 449PS and an all-electric driving range of 31 miles.
+Go for the flagship petrol-engined W12 Speed model and you get a 6.0-litre 12 cylinder unit with 635PS and 900Nm of torque.
+Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 3.9s - faster than a Porsche 911 Carrera.
+Flat out, you'll be doing 190mph, a figure way beyond any of its competitors.
 On all Bentaygas, to make sure that this big brute doesn't embarrass itself around corners, there's a fast acting 48v electric anti-roll bar system.
 Unlike conventional fixed anti-roll bars, this allows the Bentayga to remain supple over bumpy roads whilst still resisting roll around the twisties.
 It also ensures the big Bentley has plenty of ability off the beaten track even if most owners will probably never try it out.
 There's even the ability to raise and lower the car on its standard air suspension, perfect to make hooking up a horsebox or speedboat that much easier.

 Bentley describe the Bentayga as the "fastest, most powerful, most luxurious and most exclusive SUV in the world".
 It should therefore come as no surprise to hear that it'll cost a pretty penny to purchase.
-The diesel version costs around £136,000, while the standard W12 petrol model is around £163,000.
+The hybrid version costs around £140,000, while the standard V8 petrol model is around £165,000.
+The W12 Speed is around £185,000.
 And, as with all Bentleys, this is only the beginning.
 You can pick between a three person bench or two individual seats in the back with a wide centre console.
 On the subject of seats, you can even get an' eventer package' with a fold-out bench in the boot.
 There's also an offroad package, three levels of hi-fi and fully adaptive cruise control with auto brake.
 Those who really want to push the boat out can opt for the full Mulliner treatment and even a Breitling Tourbillon clock in the dash.
 Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and a very bespoke interior feel.
 Safety features include the usual airbags, ABS, stability control and brake assist.
 Optional items include a rear crossing traffic warning, road sign recognition and a parking assist system.

-In summary, you can see why it took the Bentley brand so long to get around to bringing us this car.
-But having tried it, we've ended up being very glad that they did.
+You can see why it took the Bentley brand so long to get around to originally bringing us this car, but they didn't wait too long before improving it.
 Of course, there'll always be people who'll sneer at the concept behind this kind of super-luxury SUV - as one writer put it, 'never again need you be stuck up a creek without a china dinner service'.
 Still, if you can get over your prejudices and appreciate this model for what it's managed to achieve, there's lots to like here.
 Contrary to what some people might tell you, it's very much its own car, very much unique and, best of all, very much a Bentley.
 Which if you'd like one, will be exactly what you'll want to hear.

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.